churchmanlab/human-mitoribosome-profiling/README.md

 Scripts are also provided to align and count reads on features for matching cytoribosome profiling data and RNAseq data (see _CytoRP and _RNAseq directories), and to plot OXPHOS complex averages for both synthesis and RNA levels of Cyto vs. Mito OXPHOS complexes.

+An additional repository, dealing primarily with codon-level analyses, is provided at human-mitoribosome-profiling_appendixA.

 # Analysis steps

 0. Create STAR indexes